Joan Straumanis

 Department of Philosophy, University of Bristol, England; Visiting Research Professor (sabbatical leave), 1980.

-National Science Foundation (NSF), Washington, DC; Program Officer (one-year leave), 1977 – 1978 Local Course Improvement, Instructional Scientific Equipment, Public Understanding of Science Programs.
+National Science Foundation, Washington, DC; Program Officer (one-year leave as rotator), 1977 – 1978 Local Course Improvement, Instructional Scientific Equipment, Public Understanding of Science Programs.

 Department of Philosophy, University of Maryland–College Park; Teaching Assistant, 1969 – 1971.